 VPN Services That Are Known to Keep Logs

 While researching the best no-logs VPNs, I came across a few services that have been known to collect and store user logs.
-Here are the VPNs you should avoid.
+Here are a few.

 • Hola.
-A popular free service that’s actually a peer-to-peer proxy network.
-It doesn't provide any encryption, and its privacy policy openly admits to collecting your IP address, web pages you visit, time spent on those pages, access times, and dates, among other details.
+A popular service that’s actually a peer-to-peer proxy network — and that comes with serious privacy concerns.
+Its privacy policy openly admits to collecting your IP address, the websites you visit, how long you stay on each page, access times, dates, and more.

 • BolehVPN.
 It admits to storing logs when it detects suspicious activity or as a last resort for troubleshooting.
 Without more detail about when this occurs, I find it quite concerning.

 • ThunderVPN.
-Another free VPN service that admits to logging your IP address, your choice of server, and the times you connected, among other things.
+Another free VPN service that admits to logging your OS version, device manufacturer and model, connection times, and more.

 • Betternet VPN.
 Its no-logs policy is vague at best.
 Betternet claims it doesn’t log your browsing activity, but it holds onto some personal information “if required by law or for our legitimate interests.”
 However, it doesn’t say what data it collects, nor does it give much information about where it’s stored.